Matt Hughes (fighter): Loss to Penn and regaining the title

-Hughes successfully retained his title against Trigg in their historic rematch at UFC 52: Couture vs. Liddell 2.
+Hughes retained his title against Trigg in their historic rematch at UFC 52: Couture vs. Liddell 2.
 Accidentally hit in the groin early in the first round, Hughes looked to the referee for assistance; however, the referee had not seen the strike and Trigg capitalized on Hughes's distraction by staggering him with a barrage of punches.
 The fight quickly went to the ground, with Trigg ground-and-pounding Hughes, then attempting a rear naked choke.
 After nearly two minutes of struggling, Hughes broke free, picked Trigg up, carried him across the Octagon and slammed him to the ground.
 Hughes then ground-and-pounded Trigg before securing the victory with a rear naked choke of his own, in what is considered one of the UFC's greatest fights. and comebacks in MMA history This fight is UFC President Dana White's favorite match in combat sport history.
 He was awarded the Tapout of the Night for the third time in his career.

 Hughes's next fight took place at UFC 56: Full Force, where he was scheduled to fight Judo practitioner Karo Parisyan.
 After Parisyan suffered a hamstring injury and could not fight, Joe Riggs took his place.
 The match was originally scheduled as a title bout, but since Riggs could not meet the 170-pound weight limit, it became a non-title fight.
 It marked the first time for the UFC that a title fight had to be called off for this reason.

 Hughes defeated Riggs in the first round by submission via kimura from the half-guard at 3:28.
 The armlock earned Hughes his last Tapout of the Night award.